Skip to main content

 1. Social Learning

-Social learning suggests that we learn more effectively in a social context, and can pick up skills through observation and instruction.
+Social learning suggests that we learn more effectively in social situations and gain skills by observing and following instructions.
 It’s what we do on an everyday basis.
-We observe the world around us, take in information to learn about consequences and benefits, and come to understand new ideas and concepts without having to physically reproduce them ourselves.
-Think about it—you can watch a show featuring a character’s first day at a new job and get ideas for how you might approach the same situation in your own life—avoiding any of the mistakes the character made and making the good choices that resonated with you.
+We observe the world around us, learn about consequences and benefits, and can understand new ideas and concepts without doing them ourselves

 Now, imagine applying this learning style to work.
-Once one person learns something, they can then teach their fellow employees in a way that’s relevant for their organization and can improve everyone’s knowledge and performance.
+One person learns something.
+Then, they teach their fellow employees to incorporate that learning in a way that’s relevant to their specific situation.
+This approach improves everyone’s knowledge and performance.

 Social Learning in 2023